 Observations must be independent (each participant contributes to only one cell)

-When these conditions are not met, use Fisher’s Exact Test instead, which does not rely on the approximation and works with any sample size.
+When these conditions are not met, use Fisher’s Exact Test instead.

 Yates’ Continuity Correction

-For 2×2 tables with moderate sample sizes (approximately 15–60 observations), a Yates’ continuity correction can improve the approximation by reducing the χ² value slightly:
+For 2×2 tables with moderate sample sizes (approximately 15–60 observations), Yates’ correction improves the approximation:

 In R, chisq.test() applies Yates’ correction by default (correct = TRUE).
-To obtain the uncorrected statistic, set correct = FALSE.
-Note that the correction is considered by many statisticians to be overly conservative for large samples; when in doubt, apply Fisher’s Exact Test for small samples and uncorrected χ² for larger ones.
+Set correct = FALSE to obtain the uncorrected statistic.
+The correction is considered overly conservative for large samples; prefer Fisher’s Exact Test for small samples.

 Chi-Square in 2×k Tables

-When comparing a sub-table against its embedding context (e.g., testing whether soft X-rays and hard X-rays differ within a larger study of radiation effects), an ordinary Pearson’s χ² is inappropriate because the sub-sample is not independent of the remaining data.
-A modified formula from Bortz, Lienert, and Boehnke (1990) accounts for the full table structure.
+When comparing a sub-table against its embedding context, the standard Pearson’s χ² is inappropriate because the sub-sample is not independent of the remaining data.
+A modified formula accounts for the full table structure:

 # correct: chi-square for sub-tables in 2*k designssource("rscripts/x2.2k.r")x2.2k(wholetable, 1, 2)